Positron Assistant

 Inline chat

-The command Inline Chat: Editor Inline Chat (default keybinding: Cmd + I) will open a mini chat right in the editor.
-This is very useful for asking questions in context, and also includes a good UX for integrating changes suggested by the model.
+Inline chat is very useful for asking questions in the context of your code, and also includes an interface for integrating changes suggested by the model.

 Completions